 The true gems of the Athenian Riviera are the well hidden beaches, either because they are not easily accessible or because the locals want to keep it to themselves, reluctant to share them to avoid “their ” beach spots getting over-crowded.
 Due to their “secret” locations these beaches are very clean, far from the noisy crowds and if you are lucky to secure a good spot you will even have a private little coast to yourself.
 We have compiled our list of some of the most loved hidden beaches.

 Vouliagmeni ( behind the old orphanage)

 Another hidden spot with paradisal little beaches is located in the area of Vouliagmeni.
 Just before the Vouliagmenis Laimo, which is neck in Greek, and refers to the peninsula, there is the Margi 5* hotel.
-Next to it there is a building which used to be a hotel and next to it there is a gate leading to a soil pathed forest.
-As bizarre it might sound this area is known as “orphanage”, as there is an actual orphanage there, but don’t worry you won’t be invading any private property, unless you take the wrong path.
+Next to it, there is a building which used to be a hotel and next to it there is a gate leading to a soil pathed forest.
+As bizarre it might sound this area is known as an “orphanage”, as there is an actual orphanage there, but don’t worry you won’t be invading any private property, unless you take the wrong path.
 If you keep following the dirt path all the way straight, you will eventually see the sea and you will know you are in the right place.
-Once you reach the edge, there are narrow paths which lead to the hidden beaches, more like hidden paradise.
+Once you reach the edge, there are narrow paths that lead to the hidden beaches, more like a hidden paradise.
 Check it out for yourself!

 Laimos Vouliagmenis ( Vouliagmeni’s peninsula)